axiezai/pipetography/README.md

 ## Install

+This pip install function doesn't work yet!
+Don't do it!
+It will work with the first release!
 `pip install pipetography`

 Since `pipetography` is a `Nipype` wrapper around `mrtrix3`, `ANTs`, and `FSL`, you have to follow their installation instructions: